sandstorm-io/sandstorm/docs/administering/active-directory.md

 Sandstorm can rely on AD to authenticate users.

-ActiveDirectory exists as a cloud product called Windows Azure as well as a software product called Windows Server.
+Active Directory exists as a cloud product called Windows Azure as well as a software product called Windows Server.
 Sandstorm supports both products.

 Sandstorm can be configured to use single sign-on in a configuration where Sandstorm never sees the